ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/delegates.md

 overload.

-If you need the context to be passed to your delegate - just make sure to declare a parameter of that type, most commonly you'll probably use the single parameter specialisation of the @Rezolver.DelegateTargetContainerExtensions.RegisterDelegate* or
+If you need the context to be passed to your delegate - just make sure to declare a parameter of that type, most commonly you'll probably use the single parameter specialisation of the @Rezolver.TargetContainerExtensions.RegisterDelegate* or
 @Rezolver.Target.ForDelegate* methods, but ultimately the parameter can appear anywhere in the delegate's signature and it will be injected.